-It’s not only possible to create tilt shift photographs on your iPhone – it’s also pretty simple, too, thanks to a free app called Tilt Shift Blur.
+It’s not only possible to create tilt shift photographs on your iPhone – it’s also pretty simple, too, thanks to an app called Blur Background Photo Effects (formerly Tilt Shift Blur).

-To create a tilt shift image in the app, first download Tilt Shift Blur on your iPhone – it’s available free of charge on the App Store.
+Download the app – it’s free to use, but requires a one-off IAP to remove watermarks.
 Then, choose an item to photograph.
 When shooting a tilt image, it’s wise to do so in a well-lit environment, and ideally from above.
 This helps create the depth-of-field needed for an effective photograph.